sampsyo/cs6120/content/blog/2020-12-20-loop-flatten/index.md

     for (int j = 0; j < m; j++) {
       Stmt(f(i, j))
 ```

+Also, to enforce the correctness of the optimized code, I implement the functions of checking the propoteies of the nested loop.
+That is to say, if the nested loop is not a perfect loop, this pass will quit without destroying the code.

 My naïve pass is available in [this link](https://github.com/hj424/bril/tree/master/tasks/project/llvm-pass-skeleton).